 - the student welfare officer or, if there is one, international student officer

-- someone at your students’ union, which can provide general welfare support and often has officers who can help with women's, disability or LGBT (Lesbian, Gay, Bisexual and Transgender) issues.
+- someone at your students’ union, which can provide general welfare support and often has officers who can help with disability, sexuality or gender related issues.
+Find out more about students' unions.
 Find out more about Students’ Unions.

 The UK is one of the safest countries in the world, with low crime rates and a trustworthy police force.
-The are strict laws on gun ownership and gun crime is rare.
+There are strict laws on gun ownership and gun crime is very rare.

 Most universities and colleges employ private security services to patrol their campuses.
 Your institution will usually provide you with information on staying safe on campus, and in Welcome Week many of them run specific sessions for new students on being vigilant in all areas of their lives in the UK.